 The Radcliffe Camera is the quintessential Oxford landmark and one of the city's most photographed buildings.
 The spectacular circular...

 University Church of St Mary the Virgin

-Hidden away down a narrow alleyway, this tiny medieval pub (dating from at least 1381) is one of the town’s best loved and bills itself as ‘an education in...
+Hidden down a narrow alleyway, this tiny medieval pub (dating from at least 1381) is one of the town's best loved; it's where US...

 High St · interesting places nearby

 One of the wealthiest and most peaceful Oxford colleges, All Souls was founded in 1438 as a centre of prayer and learning.
 It's one of several graduate colleges, though it doesn't accept just any old Oxford graduate.
 Each year, the university's top finalists sit a fellowship exam, with an average of only two achieving the grade.
 It's said to be the hardest entrance exam in the world, and fellowship of the college is one of the country's highest academic honours.